SimCoreTechnology/catalog/README.md

 Please create the following:

-* Standardized API end points.
+* REST API end points.
 * Create an end point that will create a product of a certain type by receiving a json string.
 * Create an end point that will return a list of products in the system.
 * Create an end point that will return the details of a single product.